y-ncao/Python-Study/about.md

 1. Started from scratch and everyone works full-stack.
 2. The Memcache problem
 3. Support for different browsers on different OS.
 Especially on mobile device.
 Had a problem about memory using on iOS device.
+4. Client side rendering will cause more problem
+   * Cannot trust user's input, need to validate everything from the front-end.
+   * Need to be careful about the render process since it's async.
+For example, user submit a quote for approval, after clicked submit button, if they close the window immediately, it won't actually submit.
+So need to move process a bit earlier.

 #####6.
 About Team and Workflow
 1. We don't have a QA, we are our own QAs.
 We don't have a PM but we like grokking the business from the ground up, helping to steer our strategy, and defining and prioritizing our business.